Darxo/Hardened/README.md

 - Try out now costs 100% more.
 You can now dismiss recruits after you tried them out to make room for new recruits
 - You can now get up to 6 Tavern Rumors every cycle (up from 4)
 - Tavern Rumors now have a linearly scaling cost.
 Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy
+- Named weapons now have a 40% chance to be the chosen item type for camps (up from 25,9%).
+Named shields, helmets and armor now have a 20% chance to be chosen (down from 24,7%)
 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
 - The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)
 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
+- Armorsmiths will now sometimes sell Named Shields
+- Small civilian settlements now sell **Old Wooden Shields**
+- Big non-southern settlements now sometimes sell **Worn Kite Shields** and **Worn Heater Shields**
+- Weaponsmiths and Armorsmiths now sell **Armor Parts** with a price multiplier of 1.25
+- Fletcher now sell roughly 5 times as many **Throwing Spears** but with a price multiplier of 1.5 (up from 1.0)
+- Nets sold by Fletcher now have a price multiplier of 2.0 (down from 3.0)

 ### Contracts